Fates-List-Archive/fateslist.py/docs/source/GetStarted.rst

 Since webhooks are blocking, you must put it at the end of your ``on_ready`` function or nothing below it in ``on_ready`` will be executed.
 To setup webhooks, add something like the below code snippet to your ``on_ready`` function::

-   wh = IBLPy.Webhook(botcli = ibl, secret = "YOUR WEBHOOK SECRET", coro = get_vote)
+   wh = fateslist.Webhook(botcli = ibl, secret = "YOUR WEBHOOK SECRET", coro = get_vote)
    wh.start_ws_task(route = "/ibl/webhook", port = 8016)

-The webhook secret is the one you configured in IBL, use None if you don't want to use one (not recommended as this allows anyone to POST to your webhook freely including non-IBL users).
-IBLPy will check the webhook secret sent against what is givenand will return a 401 status code (and not call your vote function) is the secret is invalid thus allowing only IBL to POST to your webhook.
+The webhook secret is the one you configured in IBL, use None if you don't want to use one (not recommended as this allows anyone to POST to your webhook freely including non-IBL users). fateslist will check the webhook secret sent against what is givenand will return a 401 status code (and not call your vote function) is the secret is invalid thus allowing only IBL to POST to your webhook.

 The route parameter below is what route to use for your webhook, coro is the async coroutine to run when you get a vote and must be awaitable and must accept a vote parameter containing the vote and a secret parameter (which will be sent for extra verification)